brucevanhorn2/DBTouchAndGo/README.md

 Why not use workbench?
 Because much of the time the only access you have to the database is via an SSH session which precludes using a GUI.
 But even if you can use a GUI, working in the command window is very fast and effective, and it's a critical skill.

 Don't get me wrong - I use a GUI for creating tables, especially those with foreign key relationships.
-But the majority of my database work is hacking commands.
+But the majority of my database work is hacking commands, so I encourage my students to learn how to do this.

 This was put together fairly quickly, and I'm sure it's not perfect, but I think it's good enough to benefit you if you need a practice exercise.